Moroccan security forces charge against a group of Sahrawi women in Laayoune, occupied Western Sahara. Credit: Courtesy of Equipe Media

 “We have to work really hard and risk a lot to be able to counterbalance the propaganda spread by Rabat about everything happening here,” Khatari told IPS.
 The young activist added that she was last arrested in December 2014 for covering a pro-independence demonstration in June 2014.
 Unlike Mahmood al Lhaissan, her predecessor in SADR TV, Khatari was released after a few days in prison.

-In a report released in March, Reporters Without Borders records al Lhaissan´s case.
+released in March, Reporters Without Borders records al Lhaissan´s case.
 The activist was released provisionally on Feb.
 25, eight months after his arrest in Laayoune, but he is still facing trial on charges of participating in an “armed gathering,” obstructing a public thoroughfare, attacking officials while they were on duty, and damaging public property.

 Related IPS Articles